Metatab/metatab/README.rst

 Note that the ``unicode-latin1`` and ``unicode-utf8`` do not have values for StartLine and HeaderLines.
 This is because the row intuiting process failed to categorize the lines, because all of them are mostly strings.
 In these cases, download the file and examine it.
 For these two files, you can enter '0' for ``HeaderLines`` and '1' for ``StartLine.``

 If you enter the ``Datafile`` terms manually, you should enter the URL for the datafile, ( in the cell below "Resources" ) and the ``Name`` value.
 If the URL to the resource is a zip file or an Excel file, you can use a URL fragment to indicate the inner filename.
 For Excel files, the fragment is either the name of the tab in the file, or the number of the tab. ( The first number is 0 ).
-If the resource is a zip file that holds an Excel file, the fragment can have both the internal file name and the tab number, seperated by a semicolon ';' For instance:
+If the resource is a zip file that holds an Excel file, the fragment can have both the internal file name and the tab number, separated by a semicolon ';' For instance:

 - http://public.source.civicknowledge.com/example.com/sources/test_data.zip#simple-example.csv
 - http://example.com/renter_cost_excel07.xlsx#2